 Pro Tip 3: Take.
 Your.
 Time.

-Pro Tip 4: Test them out
+Pro Tip 4: Test your hiking boots out

 Once you’ve found the pair you like, bring them home to test them out.
 Don’t go on a muddy hike through the woods (then you can’t return them), but walk around the block or wear them to the grocery store.
 Do keep in mind that hiking boots need to be broken in, but if there is any persistent pain or discomfort, bring them back to the store and try again.